 The success rate discussed above pertains to the clinical testing of an NME in humans.
-However, after an NME is synthesized, it will first be screened for biologic and pharmacologic activities.
-Preclinical testing in animals follows the biologic and pharmacologic screening.
+However, after an NME is synthesized, it will first be screened for biological and pharmacological activity.
+Preclinical testing in animals follows the biological and pharmacological screening.
 Preclinical testing is necessary before an NME can be tested in humans.
-Besides the need to understand the pharmacokinetic (PK) profile of the NME in animals, preclinical evaluation assesses the NME for its general toxicity, cardiac liability, carcinogenicity, and reproductive toxicity.
+Besides the need to understand the pharmacokinetic (PK) profile of the NME in animals, preclinical evaluation assesses the NME for its general toxicity, cardiac liability, carcinogenicity and reproductive toxicity.
 Some of the assessment could be done in vitro, but most is done in vivo using different animal species.
-The International Council for Harmonisation (ICH) published a series of guidance documents on the technical requirements for preclinical safety evaluation of pharmaceuticals for human use.
+The International Council for Harmonisation (ICH) has published a series of guidance documents on the technical requirements for preclinical safety evaluation of pharmaceuticals for human use.
 If preclinical testing suggests a reasonable PK and toxicity profile at doses likely to be used by target patients, then the NME will enter into the clinical testing stage.

 Researchers have offered substantially different estimates for the success rates for the discovery and preclinical testing stages.
-For example, Bains (2004) estimated an approximately 30% cumulative success rate for discovery and preclinical testing combined, while Hill (2008) stated a <1% success rate.
+For example, Bains (2004) estimated an approximately 30% cumulative success rate for discovery/preclinical testing combined while Hill (2008) stated a <1% success rate.
 Despite the difference, it is clear that the failure rate during the preclinical stage of drug development is not negligible.

 In addition to the high risk, the cost of developing a new drug has increased at a faster pace than inflation.
-A study released by the Tufts Center for the Study of Drug Development in 2014 suggests that the average pretax industry cost to bring a new medicine to market was around USD2.56 billion in 2013 money (DiMasi et al. 2014).
-The study included 106 investigational new drugs from ten mid- to large-size pharmaceutical companies, and the drugs were first tested in humans during 1995-2007.
+A study released by the Tuft's Center for the Study of Drug Development suggests that the average pre-tax industry cost to bring a new medicine to market was around \$2.56 billion USD in 2013 money (DiMasi et al., 2016).
+The study included 106 investigational new drugs from ten mid- to large-sized pharmaceutical companies, and the drugs were first tested in humans during 1995-2007.
 Cost included clinical development up to 2013.
-By comparison, in 2003, the cost was about USD1.04 billion in 2013 dollars.
-While some researchers questioned these figures, the latest study used the same approach as that used in the previous one (DiMasi et al. 2003) in estimating the development cost.
+By comparison, in 2003, the cost was about \$1.04 billion in 2013 dollars.
+While some researchers have questioned the validity of these figures, the latest study used the same approach as that used in the previous one (DiMasi et al., 2003) in estimating the development cost.
 The latest study shows a substantial increase in the drug development cost over a 10-year period.